-- pletely fill the water system. - 4.
-Allow closed system to stand for three hours. - 5.
+- 4. Allow closed system to stand for three hours. - 5.
 Drain the hypochlorite solution from the system and refill with potable water. - 6.
 Excessive hypochlorite taste or odor remaining in the water system is removed by rinsing the system with a vinegar solution mixed in the ratio of 1 quart of vinegar to 5 gallons of water. - 7.
-Drain the system, flush with potable water, and refill with potable water.
+Drain the system and flush with fresh drinking water. - 8.
+Drain the system and refill with fresh drinking water.